hironobu-s/conoha-ojs-sync/readme.txt

 License: GPLv2 or later.
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-WordPress plugin for ConoHa Object Storage.
+ConoHa Object Sync is a simple plugin for WordPress that helps you to synchronizes media files with ConoHa Object Storage or other OpenStack Swift-based system.

 == Description ==